canjs/canjs/map/define/doc/type.md

  - `"htmlbool"` - Like `boolean`, but also converts empty strings to `true`.
 Used, for example, when input is from component attributes like `<can-tabs reverse/>`
+ - `"compute"` - Converts the value to a compute initially.
+Subsequent calls to `can.Map.prototype.attr` will set/get the `can.compute`'s value as opposed to explicitly overwriting the properties value.
+If a `can.compute` is passed to `can.Map.prototype.attr` it will replace the property's current `can.compute`.
  - `"*"` - Prevents the default type coersion of converting Objects to [can.Map]s and Arrays to [can.List]s.

 ### Basic Example